The Tomb Guard

 The relief is lead by a Commander of the Relief (Staff Sergeant) who is responsible for the operation, welfare and morale of the relief.
 Ideally, the relief will consist of two teams, each consisting of an Assistant Relief Commander (Sergeant) and four additional Tomb Guards for a total of nine soldiers.
 The relief is lead and supported by Tomb Headquarters, consisting of the Platoon Leader (Lieutenant), Sergeant of the Guard (Sergeant First Class), Assistant Sergeant of the Guard (Staff Sergeant), the primary trainer and a driver.

 The three reliefs are on duty utilizing 24 hour rotational shifts.
 The Tomb Guards' day begins at 5:00 A.M. with arrival at the Tomb Quarters 1 for duty.
-The Tomb Guards will inspect the quarters, prepare their uniforms, review orders, and recieve their duty assignments.
+The Tomb Guards will inspect the quarters, prepare their uniforms, review orders, and receive their duty assignments.

 At 6:30 A.M., the Tomb Guards inspect the trainee's readiness and uniforms.
-If a trainee meets relavent standards, the Tomb Guard may allow them to walk the morning "bolo" 2 at 7:00 A.M.
+If a trainee meets relevant standards, the Tomb Guard may allow them to walk the morning "bolo" 2 at 7:00 A.M.
 The evening "bolo" will be the final change and walk of the day.

 During the hours of the day ANC is open to the public, the Tomb Guards will perform several Changing of the Guard and wreath laying ceremonies, and Walking the Mat.
 During summer hours, the Changing of the Guard ceremony takes place every half-hour, and during winter hours every hour.
 Although all walks are sacrosanct, the most coveted walk for a Tomb Guard is the noon "Noon Moon" 3 walk.
 Tomb Guards also conduct retreat and retire the colors in accordance with the military tradition.

-During the same time, the trainees perform "mirror time" 4, conduct uniform preparation, study knowledge, check-in wreaths, and alert the Tomb Guards of the next Changing of the Guard by perfoming a "quarter till" 5.
+During the same time, the trainees perform "mirror time" 4, conduct uniform preparation, study knowledge, check-in wreaths, and alert the Tomb Guards of the next Changing of the Guard by performing a "quarter till" 5.

 The Tomb is guarded 24 hours a day and 365 days a year.
 So, after the evening "bolo", non-ceremonial changes and walks in battle dress uniforms are performed until the next morning's "bolo".
 During this time, the Commander of the Relief usually conducts entire relief training.
 With repetition and meticulous attention to detail the relief works together on the various sequences emphasizing uniformity and cohesion.
 These night hours are the time when the trainees hone their skills.
 The mechanics of guard duty come naturally to very few.
 Trainers spend countless hours providing feedback and teaching the nuances of guard duty.